-Similarly, transportation of explosives, sharp pointed objects, illegal substances or goods or other objects forbidden by the domestic or international regulations, which may the aircraft is prohibited; similarly, Transportation of any kind of cargo that may disturb other passengers or that is not appropriate to be transported in the Passenger cabin, as well as the transportation of the types of goods described in the Mexican Official Standard (Norma Official Mexicana) NOM-002-SCT/2003 “List of most transported dangerous substances and materials” published in the Federal Official Gazette (Diario Oficial de la Federación) December 3rd, 2003.
+Similarly, transportation of explosives, sharp pointed objects, illegal substances or goods or other objects forbidden by domestic or international regulations, which may damage the aircraft are prohibited; similarly, transportation of any kind of cargo that may disturb other passengers or that is not appropriate to be transported in the passenger cabin, as well as the transportation of the types of goods described in the Mexican Official Standard (Norma Official Mexicana) NOM-002-SCT/2003 “List of most transported dangerous substances and materials” published in the Federal Official Gazette (Diario Oficial de la Federación) December 3rd, 2003.

-During the trip, Passengers may not carry fire arms with hem, except for those passengers who are bound to carry them due to their duties, in that sense, the passenger is bound to carry a special permit granted for such purpose by the Ministry of Communications and Transportation or the Ministry of National Defense, in case he/she decides to carry fire arms, ammunitions, according to the current Laws of Mexico or of any State over which it has to fly.
-The paperwork and permit shall be carried out by the Passenger, being the Carrier exempted from any liability if the Passenger does not get the permits to carry such items.
-When the passenger proves before the company’s personnel to have an authorization issued by the relevant authorities to carry fire arms, they shall remain in the cargo compartment within the safety zone intended for the handling of this kind of items with a receipt, which shall be returned once it arrives to the passenger’s destination and at the zone designed by the Authority for such purpose.
+During the trip, Passengers may not carry fire arms or munitions with them, except for those passengers who are bound to carry them due to their duties.
+In this case, the passenger is required to carry a special permit granted for such purpose by the Ministry of Communications and Transportation or the Ministry of National Defense, according to the current Laws of Mexico or of any State over which it has to fly.
+The paperwork and permit shall be prepared and carried by the Passenger, and the Carrier is exempted from any liability if the Passenger does not acquire the permits to carry such items.
+When the passenger proves to the company’s personnel that he/she has an authorization issued by the relevant authorities to carry fire arms, they shall remain in the cargo compartment within the safety zone intended for the handling of these kinds of items with a receipt, which shall be returned once it arrives at the passenger’s destination and at the zone designed by the Authority for such purpose.

-The Carrier may demand the corresponding permit for those objects that due to their own nature disturb the rest of the Passengers or that are not advisable to be transported by air.
+The Carrier may demand the corresponding permit for any objects that, due to their nature, disturb the rest of the Passengers or that are not advisable to be transported by air.

 5.6.
 SAFETY MEASURES

-Upon buying their ticket passengers, accept and authorize the Carrier or the third party it designates, to inspect its carry-on and/or checked-in baggage, and in case of detecting non-authorized items in it in accordance with the applicable domestic (Articles 17 and 34 of the Law of Civil Aviation and Article 154 of the Regulations of the Law of Airports and other applicable) or International legislation, to open its baggage and in case they remove the non-authorized or deemed dangerous items, provided in the referred list or, only in case it is strictly necessary, deny the boarding of the baggage without liability for the Carrier or third party designated by the Carrier.
-We appreciate the support and comprehension in the revisions, inspections and verifications to be performed both on the passengers and their belongings during check-in and/or boarding our flights.
+Upon buying their ticket, passengers accept and authorize the Carrier or the third party it designates, to inspect their carry-on and/or checked-in baggage, and in case of detecting non-authorized items in it in accordance with the applicable domestic (Articles 17 and 34 of the Law of Civil Aviation and Article 154 of the Regulations of the Law of Airports and other applicable) or International legislation, to open their baggage.
+In the event unauthorized or listed items deemed dangerous are removed, or, in the event it is absolutely necessary to refuse to load the baggage, there is no liability for the Carrier or third party designated by the Carrier.
+We appreciate the support and understanding in the searches, inspections and verifications to be performed both on the passengers and their belongings during check-in and/or boarding our flights.

-The Carrier, based on article 33 of the Law of Civil Aviation may deny boarding to Passengers carrying fire arms without the corresponding permit, who are drunk or under illegal drugs, psychotropic or stimulants, provoking or who have disturbances on board the Carrier’s aircraft, as well as to those Passengers who, due to their behavior, represent danger or risk for themselves or for other people, and their belongings on board, as well as to those Passengers showing notorious aggressiveness or who present symptoms of any transmissible contagious disease for the duration of the flight and that may be dangerous for the crew and other passengers in accordance with article 41 of the Regulations of the Law of Civil Aviation and with the guidelines determined by the Ministry of Health in each case
+The Carrier, based on article 33 of the Law of Civil Aviation, may deny boarding to Passengers carrying fire arms without the required permit; who are drunk or impaired by illegal drugs, psychotropics or stimulants; who provoke or who cause disturbances on board the Carrier’s aircraft; who, due to their behavior, represent danger or risk to themselves or to other people and their belongings on board; who are aggressive or who present symptoms of any transmissible contagious disease for the duration of the flight and that may be dangerous for the crew and other passengers in accordance with article 41 of the Regulations of the Law of Civil Aviation and with the guidelines determined by the Ministry of Health in each case.

 5.7.
 TRAVEL DOCUMENTS

-Passengers shall hold and carry during their trip the following valid documentation: (passports, visas, tourist cards, vaccination certificates, etc.) required by the countries to, from, or through which they are going to be traveling, being solely responsible to comply with these requirements as well as to comply with other governmental obligations imposed by said countries for their legal stay and/or transit in/through them.
+Passengers shall hold and carry during their trip valid documentation (passports, visas, tourist cards, and vaccination certificates) required by the countries to, from, or through which they are going to be traveling.
+Passengers are solely responsible for complying with these requirements as well as complying with other governmental obligations imposed by said countries for their legal stay and/or transit in/through them.